bitfield/RustBooks/README.md

 There are many problems that share the same form.
 Due to the fact that Rust is not object-oriented, design patterns vary with respect to other object-oriented programming languages.
 While the details are different, since they have the same form they can be solved using the same fundamental methods.

-This book collects social norms of the community and demonstrates methods to solve common problems and reveals common pitfalls you will stuble upon when writing software in Rust.
+This book collects social norms of the community and demonstrates methods to solve common problems and reveals common pitfalls you will stumble upon when writing software in Rust.

 ### [Effective Rust](https://www.lurklurk.org/effective-rust/) *Free*